 Get familiar with Free Application for Federal Student Aid (FAFSA)

 To apply for federal financial aid, you will need to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used by the U.S. Department of Education and all public and private universities to conduct a "needs analysis" that determines your EFC.

 FAFSA asks for income information from 2 years prior.
 So, for example, for a student applying for 2019–2020 academic year financial aid, the FAFSA asks for family income from 2017.
 If a family had much higher income in 2017 than in 2018, it would behoove the family to let the financial aid office know.
 Some schools can take that income change into consideration and award additional financial aid.

 Because the financial aid applications use income from 2 years prior, families can implement a strategy for grandparent-owned 529 accounts.
 529s owned by grandparents don't count as either a student or a parent asset.
 However, distributions from these accounts are considered student income, which could reduce financial aid awards.

 Be mindful of 529 withdrawals

-"A withdrawal from a non-parental 529, such as a grandparent 529, can really impact your financial aid if you are not careful," says Keith Bernhardt, Fidelity's vice president of Retirement and College Products.
-"Depending on the size, part of that withdrawal could be counted in the expected family contribution for a subsequent year."
+"A withdrawal from a non-parental owned 529, such as a 529 owned by a grandparent, can really impact your financial aid if you are not careful," says Melissa Ridolfi, Fidelity vice president, Retirement and College Leadership.
+"Depending on the size, part of that withdrawal could be considered assets of the child and be included in the expected family contribution for a subsequent year."